armbrustlab/marferret/README.md

 ### 2) Collecting and organizing inputs

-Two sets of input files are required to build MarFERReT: 1) the source reference sequences and 2) a corresponding [metadata file](https://zenodo.org/record/8011714/files/MarFERReT.v1.entry_curation.csv).
+Two sets of input files are required to build MarFERReT: 1) the source reference sequences and 2) a corresponding [metadata file](https://zenodo.org/record/10170983/files/MarFERReT.v1.metadata.csv).
 The source reference sequences will need to be collected from their various public locations, and the metadata file will need to be edited to match the reference sequences.

 #### Source reference sequences

 Once you have cloned the MarFERReT repository onto your machine, make a new directory called `source_seqs` under the [`data`](https://github.com/armbrustlab/marferret/tree/main/data) directory.
 You will deposit all of the fasta files of the source reference sequences into this directory.
-Detailed instructions for finding and downloading the source reference sequences used to build MarFERReT v1 can be found [in this document](https://github.com/armbrustlab/marferret/blob/main/docs/download_source_sequences.md).
+Detailed instructions for finding and downloading the source reference sequences used to build MarFERReT v1 can be found in this document: [download_source_sequences.md](https://github.com/armbrustlab/marferret/blob/main/docs/download_source_sequences.md).
 Before running the MarFERReT pipeline, all of these fasta files should be unzipped.

 #### Metadata file

-A metadata file entitled [MarFERReT.v1.metadata.csv](https://github.com/armbrustlab/marferret/blob/main/data/MarFERReT.v1.metadata.csv) contains important information on each of the source reference sequences used to build the MarFERReT database.
+A metadata file entitled [MarFERReT.v1.metadata.csv](https://zenodo.org/record/10170983/files/MarFERReT.v1.metadata.csv) contains important information on each of the source reference sequences used to build the MarFERReT database.
 Every source reference sequence in the `source_seqs` directory should have a corresponding line in the metadata file with at least the following fields properly filled in:
-* `ref_id`: a unique MarFERReT identifier for the reference sequence
+* `entry_id`: a unique MarFERReT identifier for the reference sequence
+* `accepted`: [Y/N]; determines inclusion in final build
 * `marferret_name`: a human-readable name for the reference sequence (no spaces or special characters)
 * `tax_id`: an NCBI taxonomical identifier
 * `source_filename`: this should exactly match the name of the fasta file in `source_seqs` (unzipped)
 * `seq_type`: the sequence type of the source fasta -- 'nt' for nucleotide and 'aa' for amino acid
-* `aa_fasta`: a name for the standardized fasta file (the convention is 'ref_id' + '_' + 'marferret_name')

 ### 3) Building software containers